quasilyte/go-ruleguard/README.md

 `ruleguard` parses [gorules](docs/gorules.md) during the start to load the rule set.
 Instantiated rules are then used to check the specified targets (Go files, packages).

-Every rule is composed of at least 2 clauses:
+A rule is defined by a call to a special function: `Error`, `Warn`, `Info` or `Hint`.
+The only difference is a severity of the report message severity.

+Such function takes a report message template string as well as a list of clauses.

+Right now we have these clauses:
-1. **pattern clause** contains a [gogrep](https://github.com/mvdan/gogrep) pattern that is used to match a part of a Go program.
+1. **match clause** contains a [gogrep](https://github.com/mvdan/gogrep) pattern that is used to match a part of a Go program.
-2. **yield clause** contains an associated report message as well as its severity.

-There can be a **filter clause** in between `(1)` and `(2)` that can reject the match using the given constraints.
+2. **where clause** (optional) contains constraints that are applied to a match in order to decide whether its accepted or rejected.

-Constraints are usually type-based, but can also include properties like "an expression is side-effect free".
+**where** constraints are usually type-based, but can also include properties like "an expression is side-effect free".

 To learn more, check out the documentation and/or the source code.